 Children replay what they experience in their daily life and environment.
+Infact, how children play helps develop role models and role plays.

 In the Kitchen, a mother (daughter) makes breakfast in the morning, feeds the children (the favorite dolls), and the father (son) sits next to her, has breakfast served, and reads the newspaper.

-Children begin to imitate their environment at about the age of 4 playfully and imitate the behaviors they learn.
+Children begin to playfully imitate their environment at about the age of 4 and imitate the behaviors they learn.

 Another of these versatile classics, where children can learn many different, very different skills in a natural role-playing environment, is the children’s grocery store.